ChaoticWeg/stega/README.md

-## Stega
+# Stega.git
-Use steganography to hide a text file inside of a bitmap image
+An implementation of steganography, in the form of hiding a text file inside of a bitmap image

-To do: README.md
+###### To do: README.md